stefanprodan/k8s-prom-hpa/README.md

 the Resource Metrics API for core metrics like CPU/memory and the Custom Metrics API for application-specific metrics.

 ![Overview](https://github.com/stefanprodan/k8s-prom-hpa/blob/master/diagrams/k8s-hpa.png)

+What follows is a step by step guide on configuring HPA v2 for Kubernetes 1.9 or later.
+We will be installing the Metrics Server add-on that will supply the core metrics and we'll use a demo app to showcase pod autoscaling based on CPU and memory usage.
+In the second part of the guide we will deploy Prometheus and a custom API server.
+We will register the custom API server with the aggregator layer and we'll configure HPA with custom metrics supplied by the demo application.

 ### Metrics Server Setup